sudo-st8less/LLM-Project-Prompt/README.md

 # LLM Coding Project/Sys Prompt

-A Project prompt for supervised LLM coding, inspired by Andrej Karpathy's lectures and interviews. steers behavior for an LLM acting as a code-writing agent under human supervision.
+A Project prompt for supervised LLM coding, inspired by Andrej Karpathy's lectures and interviews.
 <br><br>
 # How it do: